 Looking for a great way to expand upon your experience at the Partners in History exhibition?
-Check out our suggested itinerary to make the most of your visit and learn more about Black history in Virginia with the VMHC and our community partners, the Black History Museum and Cultural Center and the Elegba Folklore Society!
+Check out our suggested itinerary to make the most of your visit and learn more about Black history in Virginia with the VMHC and our community partners, the Black History Museum & Cultural Center of Virginia and the Elegba Folklore Society!

 Before You Visit

 - Plan to eat and shop local while supporting Black-owned businesses.
 Browse the Richmond Black Restaurant Experience and BLK RVA for suggestions.

 - Book a room at a conveniently located hotel for a restful and relaxing stay.

 - Before, after, or during your visit, take a virtual tour of Richmond places that are Hidden in Plain Site